Queueing Systems

 qsys_gig1_approx_kingman(lambda_val, mu, ca, cs)[source]

-Kingman’s approximation for G/G/1 queue.
+Kingman’s upper bound approximation for G/G/1 queue.

 Parameters: